apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/apimatic/try-out-the-sdk.md

 ---
 sidebar_position: 4
 sidebar_label: Try out the SDK
-title: Building a Sample App using APIMatic generated Petstore SDK
+title: Build a Sample App with APIMatic generated SDK
 description: Learn how to build a sample app using the Petstore API, including tips for configuring local dependencies, installing dependencies, getting a list of pets, and customizing generated documentation.
 A complete code example is provided.
 keywords:
   - sample app